qcri/DeepBlocker/README.md

 # DeepBlocker

-This repository will contain the Python code for performing Blocking using techniques proposed in the paper "Deep Learning for Blocking in Entity Matching: A Design Space Exploration" (VLDB 2021).
+This repository contains the Python code for performing Blocking using techniques proposed in the paper "Deep Learning for Blocking in Entity Matching: A Design Space Exploration" (VLDB 2021).

-We will update the code in the next few weeks.
+We will be providing additional details including sample Jupyter notebooks in the next few days.
 In the mean while, please contact Saravanan Thirumuruganathan for any questions.